 Higher-end watches are fairly likely to have links, which will often need to be adjusted with a tool or at a watch shop, which is fairly easy but requires certain tools or expertise.
-Some high-end watches may have adjustable straps, but any metal band will not be adjustable without tools.
+Some high-end watches may have adjustable straps, but any metal band without tools will not adjustable.

 As much as we would all like every watch manufacturer to keep to the same sizing, this is not the case.
-When you are buying a watch, you need to check the sizing on the site or with the store, some may be ‘X’ size but may not fit your wrist.
+When buying a watch, you need to check the sizing on the site or with the store; some may be ‘X’ size but may not fit your wrist.

 This relates to some of the above points, but the actual style of the watch will impact its sizing.
 For instance, a larger metal watch may fit differently to a small leather strapped watch.
 There is a wide variety of straps and bands on the market, so take a look around and see what is comfortable for you.

 Probably the most popular method of changing how a watch fits and standard practice for most luxury watches.
 As we have alluded to, some watches come with a tool or are easy to add or remove the links, but a good amount of them still need an expert to help you out.

 It is quite common that after buying a watch you may want to change the band or strap on it, or even get a second one to switch the look for different occasions.
 There are a lot of reasons someone may look into a new watchband, but the sizing could be an important factor.